dogweather/forkful/content/en/bash/strings/removing-quotes-from-a-string.md

 weight: 9
 ---

-## What & Why?
-Removing quotes from a string involves stripping away the quotation marks that enclose the string.
-Programmers often want to do this to sanitize input data, prepare data for comparison purposes, or adhere to a specific data format when interfacing with other programs or systems.

 ## How to:
 Bash has several ways to remove quotes from strings.
 Here are some quick examples: